ENEE467/Getting_Started/source/Setup.rst

 Setting up the Workspace
 =========================

-Workspace folder for the lab exercises are hosted on this `GitHub repository <GitHub Repository_>`_ for reference.
+Workspace folder for the lab exercises is hosted on this `GitHub repository <GitHub Repository_>`_ for reference.

 For saving the work on GitHub (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to save the work on GitHub, create a new repository on your GitHub account using the given repository `as a template <Create Template_>`_.
+If you wish to save the work on GitHub, `create a new repository <Create Repository Template_>`_ on your GitHub account using this repository as a template.

 Clone the workspace
 ^^^^^^^^^^^^^^^^^^^